Load testing: Physical load testing

 The Supply of Machinery (Safety) Regulation 1992 UK state that load testing is undertaken before the equipment is put into service for the first time.
 Performance testing applies a safe working load (SWL), or other specified load, for a designated time in a governing test method, specification, or contract.
 Under the Lifting Operations and Lifting Equipment Regulations 1998 UK load testing after the initial test is required if a major component is replaced, if the item is moved from one location to another or as dictated by the competent person.

-Car charging system

-A load test can be used to evaluate the health of a car's battery.
-The tester consists of a large resistor that has a resistance similar to a car's starter motor and a meter to read the battery's output voltage both in the unloaded and loaded state.
-When the tester is used, the battery's open circuit voltage is checked first.
-If the open circuit voltage is below spec (12.6 volts for a fully charged battery), the battery is charged first.
-After reading the battery's open circuit voltage, the load is applied.
-When applied, it draws approximately the same current the car's starter motor would draw during cranking.
-Based on the specified cold cranking amperes of the battery, if the voltage under load falls below a certain point, the battery is bad.
-Load tests are also used on running cars to check the output of the car's alternator.